AndreaAlhena/prelude-sdk/.trae/rules/project_rules.md

 # API Docs
 1. Always refer to the official API docs https://docs.prelude.so
+2. Prepare an usage example for each API method
+3. When a new feature is added, prepare a test suite
+4. When a feature is removed, be sure to remove the unuseful related tests
+5. When a feature is modified, update the test suite accordingly
+6. Run tests before and after the change to ensure everything works as expected

 ## Api Docs Verify
 1. Verify API is documented here https://docs.prelude.so/verify/v2/documentation/introduction